| Little Willow ( @ 2008-01-23 18:50:00 |

 The Violet series by Melissa Walker - PG-13 - ***

 Meet Violet, a tall, awkward girl who teeters in uncomfortable shoes on the road to stardom.
-After being scouted at her job at the local movie theatre, Violet She tries to keep her head on straight as she transitions from a high school student in Chapel Hill to an international supermodel, but old friends, new friends, and the expectations of others often leave her confused and uncomfortable.
+After being scouted at her job at the local movie theatre, Violet tries to keep her head on straight as she transitions from the life of a high school student in Chapel Hill to that of an international supermodel.
+Old friends, new friends, and the expectations of others - not to mention the sudden rise to fame and separation from her family - often leave her confused.
 Read the books in order: Violet on the Runway, Violet by Design, and Violet in Private.
 Read my interview with the author.

 Teen Idol by Meg Cabot - PG - **